 What will you do with real-time materialized views?

 If you use databases often, you’ve likely worked both with large, continuously-updating datasets, as well as query-based materialized views.

 Real-time materialized views give you the best of both worlds: real-time data with pre-computed transformations applied for efficiency.
 Using the method described in this post, they’re quite simple to set up — the hardest part is writing the transformation function.

-With your new Flow trial account, you’re free to move beyond the Wikipedia feed and experiment with your own data.
+With your new Flow account, you’re free to move beyond the Wikipedia feed and experiment with your own data.

 Want to collaborate and get support as you take on more complex workflows?
 Join the Estuary Slack community.

 2 thoughts on “How to create a real-time materialized view in PostgreSQL”

 Pingback: The complete change capture guide for PostgreSQL - Estuary

 Pingback: Try it yourself: Continuous materialized views in PostgreSQL - Estuary